Kid's Room Message Board Repurposed Cabinet Doors

-Last year in an attempt to declutter the workshop, we dismantled a wooden corner media cabinet that we were going to do something with one day.
-One day turned into months and then into years and decided the likelihood of doing anything with it was slim.
+Last year in an attempt to declutter the workshop, we dismantled a wooden corner media cabinet that we intended to do something with one day.
+One day turned into months and then into years and the likelihood of doing anything with it was slim.

 If you haven't heard of our Thrifty Chicks team, on the second Wednesday of every month my creative junk-loving friends and I come together to transform, upcycle, or repurpose a junk find based on a theme.